 This course will build on the basic applied electrical principles from Automotive Electrical 1, and apply them to individual systems of the automobile.
-This course includes a laboratory section that has activities specifically designed to facilitated knowledge acquisition of course subject matter.
+This course includes a laboratory section that has activities specifically designed to facilitate knowledge acquisition of course subject matter.
 A diagnostic strategy will be developed to allow the student to be able to diagnose and repair electrical problems.
 The horn, lighting, wiper and washer systems, and air bag will be covered as well as dash instrumentation, motorized accessories, and electronic controls within the automobile.
 Different electronic waveforms and the test equipment to monitor them will be discussed.
 Diagnostic procedures and computer flow chart diagnostics will enable the student to test electronic modules and sensors within the automobile.
 New electronic technology will be introduced in this phase as it is developed.
+Students must register for a lab component of this course.

-Prerequisite(s): AUT 121 Co-requisite(s): AUTL 202 3 lecture and 3 laboratory hours per week 4 credit hours
+Prerequisite(s): AUT 121